zengxiong111/zengxiong.github.io/_pages/about.md

 - **Statistical optimality**: If the algorithm is statistically consistent, does it achieve the minimax sample complexity lower bound?[<a href="https://arxiv.org/abs/2503.16817" style="color: blue;" target="_blank">L-CSS 2025</a>]
 - **Statistical hardness**: If the algorithm is statistically optimal, does the optimal sample complexity increase moderately with the system complexity?[<a href="https://arxiv.org/abs/2311.11151" style="color: blue;" target="_blank">CDC 2023</a>]

 You can check <a href="https://github.com/zengxiong111/zengxiong.github.io/blob/master/files/phd_propsoal_Xiong_Zeng_part.pdf" style="color: blue;" target="_blank">my PhD proposal slides</a> to have a detailed overview.
-I'm also broadly interested in machine coffee, control theory, statistical learning theory, optimization, and robotics.
+I'm also interested in **machine coffee and learning-based control system design**.

 &nbsp;